 End of the Year Party

-Historically, a party has been hosted by the Graduate Director to celebrate graduate students' achievements for the past year.
+This party, hosted by the Graduate Director, celebrates graduate students' achievements for the past year.
 The event is typically held in the evening after the Dissertation Presentations.
 Students, faculty, staff, and friends of Anthropology are all welcome to attend.